rajputamisha2374/news-website-react/README.md

 c] Deployment: [Deployed using GitHub]

-d] Deployed link: https://rajputamisha2374.github.io/news-website-react/ (the news might not be visible in through this link because of API key privacy.)
+d] Deployed link: https://rajputamisha2374.github.io/news-website-react/ (the news might not be visible through this link because of API key privacy.)

 Acknowledgments: